SixLabors/docs/articles/fonts/gettingstarted.md

 # Getting Started

->[!WARNING]
->Fonts is still considered BETA quality and we still reserve the rights to change the API shapes.

 >[!NOTE]
 >The official guide assumes intermediate level knowledge of C# and .NET.
 If you are totally new to .NET development, it might not be the best idea to jump right into a framework as your first step - grasp the basics then come back.
 Prior experience with other languages and frameworks helps, but is not required.